COVID-19

 - In digital or paper form (WHO vaccination certificate)

-- The certificate must contain the personal data of the vaccinated person, the date and number of vaccinations, the name of the vaccine, the name of the disease against which the vaccination was given, as well as corresponding information on required booster vaccinations
+- The certificate must contain the personal data of the vaccinated person, the date and number of vaccinations, the name of the vaccine, the name of the disease against which the vaccination was given, and the corresponding information on the required booster vaccinations.

-After your stay in a high-risk or virus-variant area, you are obliged to go into domestic quarantine for 10 days immediately after arrival.
+After a stay in a high-risk or virus-variant area, you are obliged to go into domestic quarantine for 10 days immediately after arrival.

 Domestic quarantine means that you are not allowed to leave your house or apartment and you are not allowed to receive visitors.
 Violations of this are punishable by fines.